laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 :::::
 ::::::

-Under the hood, these commands preserve a run object that points back to the original dataset in the Arc database so that downstream processing can be traced back to the source.
+Under the hood, these methods preserve a run object that points back to the original dataset in the Arc database so that downstream processing can be traced back to the source.
-For example, [here](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/BDttiuV3Te8VB0dU) we synced the `Tahoe-100M` datasets into a benchmarking database for ML data loaders:
+For example, [here](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/BDttiuV3Te8VB0dU) we used the `.save()` method to sync the `Tahoe-100M` datasets into a benchmarking database for ML data loaders.
+The data lineage graph shows the link to the data source:

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/D5nJXInD6i3qMItB0001.png" width="700" alt="LaminHub example of lineage-aware syncing of Tahoe-100M datasets" style="padding: 0;">